-The elevated West Side Highway, once supported on piers and looming over West Street, has been removed from this section of the project site and an at-grade roadway exists in its place.
+The elevated West Side Highway, once supported on piers and looming over West Street has been removed from this section of the project site, and an at-grade roadway exists in its place.
 A Temporary Public Safety Zone now exists just east of the bulkhead wall.
-Project site photographs' show the current area conditions along the shoreline between Chambers Street and West Houston Street (Photos A-F).
-The area is generally non-residential, characterized by small industries, shops, and businesses.
-The use of piers within this section, active through the nineteenth and twentieth centuries, is almost nonexistent.
+Project site photographs show the current conditions along the shoreline between West Houston Street and Little West Twelfth Street (Photographs A-G).
+Nearby Greenwich Village is a vibrant residential community although the immediate strip adjacent to Marginal Street is generally non-residential, characterized by small shops and businesses, and market complexes.
+Gansevoort Street is home to one of the largest meat processing facilities in the city.